 There is a wave of Republicans leaving Congress

+There is a wave of Republicans leaving Congress, updated again

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 (CNN)House Republicans are announcing they're leaving office at a significantly faster rate than any other recent Congresses, suggesting Democrats could pick up seats in the 2018 midterm elections.
-On Tuesday it was Pennsylvania Republican Bill Shuster, the influential chairman of the House Transportation and Infrastructure Committee.
+On Wednesday, it was South Carolina Republican Trey Gowdy, the influential chairman of the House Oversight Committee.

 Democrats need to pick up 24 House seats to retake the majority from Republicans, who've had control of the House since 2011.